PlainsightAI/legacy-docs/ingress-api.md

 ### Protobuf Support

 JSON is the default serialization format for the Ingresss API, but mobile endpoints support Protobuf as well.
-The API serves Protobuf content if the Accept header is set to "application/protobuf".
-"Content-Type" is required for the request to be correctly parsed.
+The API serves Protobuf content if the Accept headers are set to "application/protobuf."
+To send data as Protobuf, the request's the Content-Type header must also be set to "application/protobuf".

 > Tell the API that you can accept a protobuf reponse:
 ```shell